Belsonn/CompanyApp/README.md

 ## Install dependencies

-Run 'npm i' to install all dependencies, it may take a while.
+Run `npm i` to install all dependencies, it may take a while.
 You need Node.JS installed on your device.

 ## Development server